JohnSilentHill/fakeshot_roulette/README.md

 # General Info

 This is a Python text-based recreation of Buckshot Roulette by Mike Klubnika. <br/>
-It is highly WIP and you can view the roadmap below.
+This project is highly WIP and you can view the roadmap below to get a general idea as to what is currently implemented and what is yet to come.

+Feel free to fork and create pull requests as you please.
+If you are more experienced with Python, please do take a look.

 ### Disclaimer